hotspotty/documentation/docs/getting-started/analytics-dashboard.md

 ![Docs](/img/docs/getting-started/dashboard-3.png)

-You can also analyze and compare hotspot performance in any given geographical area.
+You can also analyze and compare hotspot performance in any given geographic area.
 Go to Map and press the Region Dashboard in the bottom right corner.

 ![Docs](/img/docs/getting-started/dashboard-region-4.png)